TDLR Logo America's 250th celebration logo for state agencies comprising of a star to the left and the words Texas America 250 stacked to the right.

 ASHA Certificate of Clinical Competence

-The department may waive the internship requirements and the written examination requirement (Praxis Exam) for applicants who hold an ASHA Certificate of Clinical Competence.
-You will need to submit official documentation from ASHA as evidence that you meet the examination requirements.
+The department may waive the internship and written examination (Praxis) requirements for applicants who currently hold or have previously held the ASHA Certificate of Clinical Competence (CCC).

 Criminal History Evaluation